Class Pinopsida (Conifers)

 Also called the ‘Chile Pine’, or ‘Chilean Pine’, this is a magnificent and exotic, evergreen ornamental tree which was widely planted in Victorian and Edwardian parks and gardens.
 The trees are either male or female, and generally have a single tall, straight trunk, an evolutionary trait to help keep the leaves away from browsing dinosaurs.
-It can grow up to 30m (98ft) in height.
 The leaves are scale-like, triangular and rigid, and dark green in colour.
 The globular female cones are 15cms across, and ripen in the second year, breaking up on the tree.
 The nuts produced are similar to Brazil nuts.

 Widely grown as an ornamental in parks and gardens.
 They can live up p to 1,000 years in its native countries, up to 150 years in Britain.
 Originally a native of Chile and Argentina, it is fairly common and widespread throughout Britain.